 - 6.1.
 College and sixth form courses - All college and sixth form courses at UCB require an interview.
-Interview appointments are booked during the application prior to submission.
+Interview appointments are booked d prior to submission of the application.
 Applicants are able to rebook their appointment by contacting admissions (feadmissions@ucb.ac.uk) should they no longer be able to attend. - If an applicant does not attend a scheduled interview, the admissions department will contact the applicant to reschedule, subject to availability.
 If the applicant remains unresponsive, UCB will withdraw their application. - During the development of a new programme, applicants may receive a conditional offer without a formal interview.
-In this case, their interview will take place before enrolment to ensure their suitability for the course.

-6.2.
-NMC and HCPC approved degree courses
+In this case, their interview will take place before enrolment to ensure their suitability for the course. - Any students who have not submitted an application for a course but wish to enrol will receive advice and guidance at enrolment to ensure their suitability for the course. - 6.2.
+NMC and HCPC approved degree courses - All applicants applying for our NMC and HCPC approved are required to attend an interview.

-- All applicants applying for our NMC and HCPC approved are required to attend an interview. - The Admissions department at UCB will assess a student's application against the published entry criteria.
+- The Admissions department at UCB will assess a student's application against the published entry criteria.
 Successful candidates will be booked in for an interview. - Should candidates not be able to attend the date offered by UCB then they must contact the Admissions department to rebook this for an alternative date and time.
-If an applicant does not attend a scheduled or rebooked interview, the Admissions department reserve the right to reject this application if all attempts to reschedule this have proved unsuccessful

-- At the interview, applicants will be assessed against key areas of competencies which will be individually scored and tracked.
+If an applicant does not attend a scheduled or rebooked interview, the Admissions department reserve the right to reject this application if all attempts to reschedule this have proved unsuccessful - At the interview, applicants will be assessed against key areas of competencies which will be individually scored and tracked.
 An admissions decision will then be made and communicated to applicants.
 Academic staff, placement providers and service users work in partnership to select candidates at interview. - UCB reserves the right to reject any applications received after the UCAS equal consideration date should all places on these programmes have been filled.
-UCB will treat all applications received prior to this date equally.

-6.3.
-International financial and credibility checks

-- UCB may conduct interviews with international students or outsource this service to a reputable provider, to ensure we remain compliant with UKVI requirements and to ensure UCB recruits genuine applicants who wish to study with us. - Applicants who require a credibility interview will have this condition added to their offer letter at UCB. - Credibility interviews take place online with a member of the UCB team or one of our outsourced agents.
+UCB will treat all applications received prior to this date equally. - 6.3.
+International financial and credibility checks - UCB may conduct interviews with international students or outsource this service to a reputable provider, to ensure we remain compliant with UKVI requirements and to ensure UCB recruits genuine applicants who wish to study with us. - Applicants who require a credibility interview will have this condition added to their offer letter at UCB. - Credibility interviews take place online with a member of the UCB team or one of our outsourced agents.
 The interview will be recorded and be uploaded to an applicant record. - 6.4.
-Some of our courses are professional and so require Occupational Health Check clearance prior to the start of the course.
+Some of our courses (such as Nursing, Physiotherapy and Paramedic Science) are professional and require Occupational Health Check clearance prior to the start of the course.
 These requirements are clearly listed under relevant course entry requirements on our website.
 All applicants including those who have declared a health condition are considered entirely on an individual basis.
 When a health condition is declared as part of the application process, an assessment of risk to the safety of the individual, University and its community is carried out by a small panel of experienced staff.
 An applicant's information may be shared with a third party in order for an assessment to be carried out to establish their fitness to practice.
 Sharing of data may also include the third party providing the University with further information were necessary if adjustments have been identified. - 6.5.
 Some of our courses may require applicants to demonstrate a portfolio of evidence in lieu of prior qualifications.
 Where this is the case, applicants may require to attend an academic interview.